Inclusion (education): Principles and necessary resources

-Although once hailed, usually by its opponents, as a way to increase achievement while decreasing costs, full inclusion does not save money, but is more cost-beneficial and cost-effective.
+Although once hailed as a way to increase achievement while decreasing costs, full inclusion does not save money.
 It is not designed to reduce students' needs, and its first priority may not even be to improve academic outcomes; in most cases, it merely moves the special education professionals (now dual certified for all students in some states) out of "their own special education" classrooms and into a corner of the general classroom or as otherwise designed by the "teacher-in-charge" and "administrator-in-charge".
 To avoid harm to the academic education of students with disabilities, a full panoply of services and resources is required (of education for itself), including: